Please click on a link to take you to each page.

 My Breeder rats are kept on a separate level of the house away from my pet rats who aren't bred.

-Rats make very good pets for people of all ages.
+Rats make wonderful pets, they make great Friends for people of all ages.
 They are a good size to be easy to handle by children or elderly, while Hamsters, Mice and Gerbils tend to be able to jump and wiggle away much quicker.

 For anyone unsure about rats i suggest you just stop and take a look into their cute little faces!

-It is common amongst the rat community to say that "You are owned by your rats", instead of saying "you own rats."
+It is common among the rat community to say that "You are owned by your rats", instead of saying "You own rats."

-Once you get a rat you can never go back -most people are hooked for life and will never be ratless again!
+Once you get a rat, most people are hooked for life and will never be ratless again!

 Click on the section you would like to visit or continue scrolling down the page.

-General Care Personality/Habits Lifespan Nail & Teeth trimming Baths Introduction/Fighting Quarentine
+General Care Personality/Habits Lifespan Nail & Teeth trimming Baths Introduction/Fighting Quarantine